brandongraves08/ecobee_learning/readme.md

 - Check the Home Assistant logs for any error messages related to the Ecobee Learning integration.
 - Verify that the `climate_entity` in your configuration matches your Ecobee thermostat's entity ID in Home Assistant.
 - If you're not seeing any data, ensure that your AC has run for at least one cooling cycle.
+- The temperature change rate calculation requires multiple cooling cycles to provide accurate data.
+Give it some time to collect sufficient data.

 ## Contributing